chiois

 Chez Ann

-The mood is set right from the entrance: a lush garden and big smiles, as sisters Annie and Anning welcome you to their zen oasis in the vibrant 10th district.
-Everything here is designed to make you feel good, from fresh dim sum to cups of tea, along with lovely music and cozy furniture.
+The vibe hits you right as you step in: a vibrant garden and big smiles, the two sisters Annie and Anning welcome you to their zen retreat in the heart of the bustling 10th district.
+Here, everything is designed for you to feel good, from fresh dim sums to steaming cups of tea, along with delightful music and cozy furniture.

 Address: 29 Rue de l'Échiquier, 75010 Paris, France